 (3) The address or other precise location of the real property; and

-(4) A statement whether the fair market value of the investment or interest in real property equals or exceeds two thousand dollars ($1,000).
+(4) A statement whether the fair market value of the investment or interest in real property equals or exceeds two thousand dollars ($2,000), exceeds ten thousand dollars ($10,000), exceeds one hundred thousand dollars ($100,000), or exceeds one million dollars ($1,000,000).

 (B) Personal Income Disclosure.
 When personal income is required to be reported, the Statement shall contain: